Acute vs. Chronic Sinusitis

 Acute sinusitis can be successfully treated in the following ways:

 - Antibiotics: if bacterial sinusitis is suspected

-If you’ve had nasal congestion, discharge, facial pain or other symptoms associated with sinusitis, make an appointment today with Lakeside Allergy ENT in Rockwall, Forney, or Wylie TX.
+If you’ve had nasal congestion, discharge, facial pain or other symptoms associated with sinusitis, make an appointment today with Lakeside Allergy ENT in Rockwall and Forney TX.
 Our experienced ENT doctors can correctly diagnose sinusitis and recommend the most effective treatments.